OpenCDSS/cdss-rest-services-examples/examples/python/README.md

 ## Running the Program

 This example python program is a command line program, so open up a shell of choice (Cygwin, Git Bash, Terminal, Windows Command Prompt, etc.).
 Change directories to the `src/` folder.

 The program can be run using 3 required arguments and 5 optional arguments, as follows:

-### Optional Arguments
+### Available Python Example Arguments

 Parameter | Description | Default
 --------- | ----------- | -------